godotengine/godot-docs/about/complying_with_licenses.rst

 `third parties <https://github.com/godotengine/godot/blob/master/thirdparty/README.md>`_,
 which is compatible with, but not covered by Godot's MIT license.

-Many of these dependencies are distributed under permissive open source licenses which require attribution by explicitly citing their copyright statement and license text in the final product's documentation.
+Many of these dependencies are distributed under permissive open-source licenses which require attribution by explicitly citing their copyright statement and license text in the final product's documentation.